dylanwozny/dylan-portfolio-website/README.md

 Dylan wozny's static portfolio website

-SRC COMPILES INTO PUBLIC.
-DEV ON SRC THEN UPLOAD PUBLIC TO SERVER

 ## SASS

 Using cmd line for sass compiling.
 No extension.

 compile command: 'npm start'

-PUBLIC FOLDER NOTE: Js seems to be copying over now...

 Json dependencies from https://thinkdobecreate.com/articles/minimum-static-site-sass-setup/